 The main function of your hips is balanced standing and locomotion.
 Compared to your shoulder joints, your hips sacrifice mobility for stability.
 These joints are extremely strong and to a degree, this is their nemesis.
 They are bound on all sides by powerful muscles to keep your torso poised upright on the femoral heads.
 The muscles of your inner thigh, outer thigh, and the glutes fire off intermittently bursts of contraction, both to keep your pelvis balanced laterally and to prevent folding up at your hips.

 The gluteal muscles perform the most important role of propelling your body forward during walking.
 At the same time, all the powerful muscles that work your hips generate upward forces to keep the femoral head rammed up hard into the socket.

-When you focus on stretching out the psoas, you will greatly improve our hip flexibility.
-Here is a great drill that you can do it increase your psoas mobility, and therefore your hip, flexibility.
+When you focus on stretching out the psoas, you will greatly increase hip flexibility.
+Here is a great drill that you can do it increase your psoas mobility, and therefore increase your hip flexibility.

 Smith Machine Psoas Lunge

 Set up a Smith Machine bar at the level of your hip.
 Now position yourself side on to the bar with your hands resting on your knees.
 Square up your body and keep your toes facing straight ahead.
 Now slide under the bar by sitting low, taking a lateral step up the bar, sliding your body and keeping the other foot in position.
 You should now be in a lunge position.
 Turn your torso and arch it upward, keeping your hips down.
 Stretch your arms up into the air.
 Finally, lead your torso to the side away from your forward leg.

 Continue a slow, controlled backward, forward motion until you have done 8 lunges on each leg.
 If you do not have access to a Smith Machine, you can set up a broomstick between two chairs and use that as your bar.